WOComm/vanilla_quickstarts/README.md

 Welcome to the Jomres Vanilla Quickstarts.

-There's one Quickstart for Joomla 4 and one for Wordpress.
+There are two Quickstarts for Joomla 4 and one for Wordpress.
+Jomres is a portal system, however the Single Property Quickstart demonstrates that it is a fully functional Jomres installation that you can use as a basis for your own online booking website for just one property.

 [Installation instructions ](https://www.jomres.net/documents/)for Vanilla Quickstarts are the same as for the demo Quickstarts however you do not need to install the plugin manager or do any discovery.